Category Archives: Hammer Horror

 These atmospheric additions will compel audiences to tune in and enjoy the horrific moments.

-Speaking of horror, The Brides of Dracula feels enough like camp to not be too scary, and comic elements exist throughout.
+Speaking of horror, The Brides of Dracula feels enough like camp and not scary, and comic elements exist throughout.
 No better example of this is the bumbling and boozy Doctor Tobler played by character actor Miles Malleson.

 While many moments are over the top especially when a vampire character bares their fangs in the best hammy way, the film never feels foolish or amateurish.